sgoeschl/gatling-blueprint-project/README.md

 ## 6. How To Test Elastic Server

-[Erste Group](https://www.erstegroup.com) is also using Elastic heavily so over the years I implemented some bits & pices to make that testing Elastic more straight-forward
+One of my customers is also using Elastic heavily so over the years I implemented some bits & pices to make that testing Elastic more straight-forward

 * The [elastic-slow-query-log-parser](https://github.com/sgoeschl/elastic-slow-query-log-parser) is a blue-print to convert an Elastic slow query log into a TSV file to be used with JMeter or Gatling
 * The TSV file is placed under `./user-files/data/elasticapi/local/elastic` or `./user-files/data/elasticapi/local/elastic/${scope}`